AlessiaBrucato/AlessiaBrucato_Ph.D.Project_Scripts/README.md

 0 - Install Anaconda and NVIDIA CUDA Toolkit.

-1 - Create anaconda environments as explained in file 01.
+1 - Create Anaconda environments as explained in file 01.

 2 - Follow the instructions and execute files 02-06 in Env.1.